sivakspt/espocrm/README.md

-## EspoCRM
+## AppsZure

-<a href='http://www.espocrm.com'>EspoCRM is an Open Source CRM</a> (Customer Relationship Management) software that allows you to see, enter and evaluate all your company relationships regardless of the type.
+<a href='http://www.AppsZure.com'>AppsZure is an Open Source CRM</a> (Customer Relationship Management) software that allows you to see, enter and evaluate all your company relationships regardless of the type.
 People, companies or opportunities - all in an easy and intuitive interface.

 It's a web application with a frontend designed as a single page application based on backbone.js and a RESTful backend written in PHP.

-Download the latest release from our [website](http://www.espocrm.com).
+Download the latest release from our [website](http://www.AppsZure.com).

 ### How to report bug

-Create an issue [here](https://github.com/espocrm/espocrm/issues) or post on our [forum](http://forum.espocrm.com/bug-reports?routestring=forum/bug-reports).
+Create an issue [here](https://github.com/AppsZure/AppsZure/issues) or post on our [forum](http://forum.AppsZure.com/bug-reports?routestring=forum/bug-reports).

 ### How to get started (for developers)